 1. Members can order corrective actions as part of a formal finding that a provision has been contravened.
 (Members are decision-makers who are appointed by Cabinet to make adjudicative decisions and regulatory determinations).
 In some cases, this could include compensating affected parties.

-2. Enforcement officers can issue fines (administrative monetary penalties) for contraventions of certain provisions in the following legislation and regulations:
+2. Enforcement officers can issue monetary penalties for contraventions of certain provisions in the following legislation and regulations:

 - Canada Transportation Act

 - Air Transportation Regulations

 - Personnel Training for the Assistance of Persons with Disabilities Regulations

 Enforcement officers consider whether to take action in every case where Members find a contravention of these provisions.

 Monetary penalties can reach $5,000 per offence for individuals and $25,000 for corporations, depending on the type of penalty and contravention.
 In addition, some specific rail-related violations can reach up to $100,000 per offence.